yuvlian/qingque-sr/README.md

 2. Extract the ZIP file.

 3. Edit configuration files in the `_cfg` folder as needed (refer to the README in that folder).
+The server will fallback to default config when a file in `_cfg` is invalid or missing.

 4. Run the following executables:
    - `game-server.exe`